Prazosin: Characteristics And Side Effects Of This Drug

 In addition to treating hypertension, prazosin is also used to treat benign prostatic hyperplasia (non-cancerous enlargement of the prostate), congestive heart failure, pheochromocytoma (a tumor in the adrenal glands), alleviate difficulties in falling asleep associated with post-traumatic stress or in the treatment of Raynaud’s disease (a rare disorder that causes narrowing of blood vessels and affects the feet and hands).

-You may be interested: Risperidone: Uses, Side Effects and Precautions
+You may be interested: Cariprazine: Uses and Side Effects of This Psychotropic Drug

 Clinical studies with prazosin conclude that, although it is not a first-line option for hypertension or prostatic hyperplasia, it is an option in patients who present both disorders concomitantly.
 Besides, There is evidence that this drug is effective in the treatment of nightmares especially those related to post-traumatic stress disorder.